 - Forecast Accuracy: The error rates of predicted forecasts versus actual results

 - Sales Cycle Length: The average amount of time it takes for sellers to close

 - Selling Time: The actual time sellers are “in the field” selling compared to other duties like meetings, training, and administrative tasks

 - Lead Response Time: The time it takes leads to positively respond to pitches or calls to action

 - Prospect Meetings: The number of meetings each seller sets up in a set amount of time compared to the prospecting activity for that seller

 - Pipeline Efficiency: How effectively sellers manage their individual pipelines

-Sales operations leaders will often utilize a tech stack that includes some or all of the following tools:
+Sales operations leaders will often utilize a tech stack that includes some or all of the following tools or other assets:

 - Sales enablement platform

 - Communication tools